 Salem's first Citizen Participation Plan was adopted in March, 2000, following a training session conducted by the Coalition for Low-Income Community Development, Inc. This plan is based on information collected during that training, as well as the following sources: U.S. Department of Housing and Urban Development (HUD) or National Community Development Association (NCDA) sponsored trainings/meetings; 24 CFR 91.105 in the Consolidated Plan Regulations; and recommendations from other communities and HUD representatives.
-The plan was last revised in March, 2005.

-The Citizen Participation Plan is typically reviewed and updated at the start of the five-year Consolidated Plan process.
-A fifteen-day comment period is advertised whenever the Citizen Participation Plan undergoes significant amendments.
-A fifteen-day comment period for the Citizen Participation Plan updated in September, 2009 was advertised on September 17, 2009.
+The Citizen Participation Plan is typically reviewed and updated prior to the start of the five-year Consolidated Plan process.
+It was revised in March, 2005 and again in October, 2009.
+A not less than fifteen-day comment period is advertised whenever the Citizen Participation Plan undergoes significant amendments.

+A comment period for the Citizen Participation Plan updated in March, 2014 was advertised on March 20, 2014.